duarte-pompeu/duarte-pompeu.github.io/src/history/index.md

 ## 2022

-Moved to netlify, which theoretically calls my bash script to generate the web content.
-In practice, I still call it locally to see how it will look like - and I still version the html, because why not?!
+Moved to netlify to see how it works...
+It's OK.
+I'm still building the html locally and versioning, so it just puts a web server in front of my files: not that interesting.

 ## 2023